-The new program will aim to scope out and expand the footprint of the high-grade Bluebird copper-gold mineralisation (see longitudinal projection, Figure 1) with up to 4,500m of diamond drilling, including:
+The current program at Bluebird (see drilling rig in action, Photo 1 below), is designed to scope out and expand the footprint of the high-grade copper-gold mineralisation in two stages, totalling up to 4,500m of diamond drilling (see proposed pierce points on longitudinal projection, Figure 2) comprising:

-- i) The Stage 1 diamond drilling program of 6 holes for up to 1,500m0 targeting the central thickest part of the shallow, westerly plunging copper-gold shoot immediately down plunge from the previously reported thick and high-grade intersections including: - o 50.0m @ 2.70% Cu, 0.52 g/t Au, 29.8 g/t Ag from 158m (down hole) in BBDD00091, - including 24.0m @ 5.01% Cu, 1.01 g/t Au, 61.7 g/t Ag from 159m, - including 5.0m @ 7.28% Cu, 1.29 g/t Ag, 291 g/t Ag from 165m, and, - including 4.3m @ 14.7% Cu, 3.10 g/t Au from 176.6m. - ii) A Stage 2 diamond drilling program of 10 step-out holes for up to 3,000m2 designed to significantly expand the footprint of the Bluebird discovery to over 300m strike length and 300m vertical depth (See longitudinal projection, Figure 1).
+- i) The Stage 1 diamond drilling program of 6 holes for up to 1,500m4 targeting the central thickest part of the shallow, westerly plunging copper-gold shoot immediately down plunge from the previously reported thick and high-grade intersections^{1,2}, and, - ii) a Stage 2 diamond drilling program of 10 step-out holes for up to 3,000m4 designed to significantly expand the footprint of the Bluebird discovery to over 300m strike length and 300m vertical depth (see longitudinal projection, Figure 2).

-The two-stage drilling program is designed to expand the scoped dimensions of the deposit to a scale that is similar to other major copper-gold deposits in the Tennant Creek Mineral Field.
-This includes the Peko deposit, located just 20km to the west of Bluebird (Figure 2), which historically produced 147,000 tonnes of copper grading 4% and 414,000oz of gold at 10 g/t between 1934 and 19814.
+The current drilling program is designed to expand the scoped dimensions of the deposit to a scale that is similar to other major copper-gold deposits in the Tennant Creek Mineral Field.
+These include the Peko deposit, located 20km to the west of Bluebird, which produced 147,000 tonnes of copper grading 4% Cu and 414,000oz of gold at 10 g/t Au between 1934 and 19815 (see Figure 3).

-Photo 1: Titeline Drilling diamond rig on site at the Bluebird copper-gold discovery
+Photo 1: Titeline Drilling diamond drilling rig on the BBDD0012 site at the Bluebird Copper-Gold discovery